priyanshu28012002/Word-Composition-Problem/README.md

 - Dynamic Programming with Caching: A caching mechanism is used to store the results of previous compound word checks, which avoids redundant computations and improves overall performance.

-- We use isCompoundWord function to breakdown the word in to prefix and suffix.
+- We use isCompoundWord function to breakdown the word into prefix and suffix.
 This function also uses trie to search for Compound words from a list.
 ## Approach
 1. Read Input File: The program reads a list of words from an input file and stores them in a vector called wordList.